marknagelberg/search-relevance/readme.md

 tables on top of one another to get one big file of the model trained and tested on different data.

-6/5/2015 - seemt to be getting a lot of false positives - tend to overrate the query results.
+6/5/2015 - seem to be getting a lot of false positives - tend to overrate the query results.
 This probably makes sense, because the overall rating of query results is high, so any mistake is probably going to err on the high side.

+TFIDF vectorizer always crashes my computer and tends to fail.
+In fact, when I run the models without any vectorizers (count of TFIDF), I get a better result.
+Perhaps down the road try TFIDF but running more random forest trees through it.

 TO DO:
 Add and test features (see below)
 Add comments to your code (so other can undersetand and also so you can understand - your code borrows a lot from others)
-Figure out what CountVectorizer does and see if there would be better alternatives Adjust cross validation so it always includes a proportionate number of each query Incorporate porter stemmer code https://www.kaggle.com/duttaroy/crowdflower-search-relevance/porter-stemmer/run/11533 Test out TFIDF
+Adjust cross validation so it always includes a proportionate number of each query Incorporate porter stemmer code https://www.kaggle.com/duttaroy/crowdflower-search-relevance/porter-stemmer/run/11533 Incorporate stop words below after getting basic stemming working. stop_words = ['http','www','img','border','0','1','2','3','4','5','6','7','8','9','a','the'] stop_words = text.ENGLISH_STOP_WORDS.union(stop_words) Look for algorithms for determining the similarity between two sentences.
-Incorporate SVD transformation to TFIDF output TruncatedSVD(n_components=200, algorithm='randomized', n_iter=5, random_state=None, tol=0.0)
-Incorporate stop words below after getting basic stemming working. stop_words = ['http','www','img','border','0','1','2','3','4','5','6','7','8','9','a','the'] stop_words = text.ENGLISH_STOP_WORDS.union(stop_words)
+Check out recommender system algorithms that may be of use http://en.wikipedia.org/wiki/Recommender_system

 Feature ideas:
 Variance rating in training for that particular query, across all titles and descriptions